Travel details

 Evening:

-We will watch the "Hyena Man Show", one of Halal's most famous attractions.
-This is a very interesting experience.
+Watch the "Hyena Man Show," one of Harar's most famous attractions.
+It is a very fascinating experience.

 [English Guide]